Robert Tombs

-Robert Paul Tombs (born 8 May 1949) is a British historian of France.
+Robert Paul Tombs (born 8 May 1949) is a British-French historian of France and Britain.
 He is professor emeritus of French history at the University of Cambridge and a fellow of St John's College, Cambridge.
 Prior to this, he was a reader in the subject until 2007.
 Tombs is the recipient of the Ordre des Palmes académiques awarded by the French government.

+Tombs is known for his work on French history, particularly the Paris Commune, as well as Franco-British relations and, more recently, English history.
+He is the author of several books, including The War Against Paris, 1871 (1981), France 1814–1914 (1996), That Sweet Enemy: The French and the British from the Sun King to the Present (2006, co-authored with Isabelle Tombs), and The English and Their History (2014).

+He is noted for his Francophile scholarship, as well as for his contributions to public debates on Brexit, British national identity, and historical memory.

 Early life

 Tombs was born in England.
 He was educated at St Chad's College for Boys, Wolverhampton (now the co-educational Our Lady and St Chad Catholic Academy), and Trinity Hall, Cambridge, where he read history.
 He stayed on at Cambridge to complete a PhD in modern French history, conducting much of his research in France, and graduated in 1978 with a thesis on the response of the French state to the Paris Commune in 1871.
 Tombs studied French at school but mainly learned the language by travelling to France, "getting jobs, making friends, and learning on the spot."